Dead Body Cleanup and Removal After an Unattended Death

 • Even the smallest amount of biological material left untreated can make a residence unlivable.

-Aftermath is a nationwide industry leader in decomposition cleanup and biohazard remediation, working with families, businesses and communities every day.
-We are fully insured, have more than 23 regional and mobile offices offering rapid emergency response, and use a proprietary disinfection process.
-We also offer a Certificate of Treatment (COT), which guarantees that a remediated site is free of harmful substances.
+Aftermath is a nationwide industry leader in decomposition cleanup and biohazard remediation, working with families, businesses and communities every day for nearly the last 20 years.
+We are fully insured, have more than 100 regional offices offering rapid emergency response, and use a proprietary disinfection process.
+Additionally, we provide a Certificate of Treatment, guaranteeing the area is completely disinfected and safe.